lizzy220/battleship/API.md

 curl --data "location = 25" https://thebattleship.herokuapp.com/hit

 The expected output:
-{
+{<br />
-  "success":true,                 //this means your vote is successful "message":{"location ":" 25"}   //this is the information about the cell you vote to hit }
+  "success":true,                 //this means your vote is successful<br />
+  "message":{"location ":" 25"}   //this is the information about the cell you vote to hit<br />
+}